michaelbradley91/Pipes/GettingStarted.md

 var travelledMessage = eitherInletPipe.Outlet.Receive();
 travelledMessage.Should().Be("Travelled a long way");
 ```
-Inlets can be connected to outlets allowing you to build a "network" of pipes called a **pipe system**.
+Inlets can be connected to outlets allowing us to build a "network" of pipes called a **pipe system**.

 The end result is that this pipe system exposes some inlets and outlets to the outside world - a bunch of interacting services / threads.